microsoft/intelligence-toolkit/toolkit/detect_case_patterns/README.md

-# Attribute Patterns
+# Detect Case Patterns

-The **Attribute Patterns** workflow generates intelligence reports on attribute patterns detected in streams of case records.
+The **Detect Case Patterns** workflow generates intelligence reports on attribute patterns detected in streams of case records.

 ## How it works